Mathematics

 MAT 220 | Finite Mathematics | 3 Hours |

 A study of some major topics in finite mathematics: interest, annuities, matrix theory, matrix operations, solutions of systems of inequalities, linear programming by graphing and Simplex methods, principles of counting and probability.
-Applications of these topics in the fields of business management, economics, and social science, as well as natural science are included.
-Prerequisite: Grade of C or better in MAT 121 OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 906 Lecture/Lab Hours: 3 lec/week |
+Applications of these topics in business management, economics, social science, and natural science are included.
+Prerequisite: Grade of C or better in MAT 121 OR appropriate placement (see current placement chart)

 ||